 History & Culture

-Virgin Islands National Park encompasses over half the island of St. John and almost all of Hassel Island preserving stories of the prehistoric past and over a hundred historic sites that together complete one the most undisturbed and comprehensive Caribbean landscapes.
+Virgin Islands National Park encompasses over two-thirds the island of St. John, and almost all of Hassel Island.
+Much of the prehistoric past and over a hundred historic sites comprise one the most comprehensive and undisturbed Caribbean landscapes.

 Significant prehistoric sites are present on almost every beach and in every bay within the park.
-These archeological sites date from as early as 840 BC to the arrival of Columbus.
-There are early nomadic hunter-gatherer Archaic Period sites, followed by early chiefdom villages, then complex ceremonial sites and each with their own burial grounds.
-These sites have given us a greater understanding of this Caribbean region’s prehistory, and the religious and social development of the Taino culture that greeted Columbus.
-These sites have dramatically increased our understanding of the ancient rock art that is found throughout the Caribbean islands.
-We now known when Caribbean rock art was carved, why they were carved in these specific areas, such as those found in the park at Reef Bay, their purpose, religious meaning and how they reflect cultural development.
+These archeological sites date from as early as 840 BC to the arrival of Columbus in 1493.
+First came the Archaic Period sites of the early nomadic hunter-gatherers, followed by chiefdom villages, then complex ceremonial sites.
+Each had its own burial ground.
+These sites have given us a greater understanding of the region’s prehistory, along with the religious and social development of the Taino people who greeted Columbus.
+We now know more about the ancient Caribbean rock carvings, why they were carved in specific areas — such as those found at Reef Bay — their purpose, religious meaning and how they reflected cultural development.

-After Columbus’ arrival, the Virgin Islands' became one of the first melting pots, made up of many cultures from around the world.
-European powers competed for strategic and economic control.
-They brought enslaved workers from Africa.
-Historic landscapes and architectural remains of hundreds structures from plantation estates are found throughout the park.
-Ruins include windmills, animal mills, factories, great houses, terrace walls, and warehouses.
-In addition to these plantations are at least two thousand house sites that were occupied by the enslaved workers and their graveyards.
+After Columbus’ arrival, the Virgin Islands became one of the first cultural melting pots, made up of people from around the world.
+Northern European powers competed for strategic and economic control.
+They brought enslaved workers from Africa to build plantation estates with great houses,warehouses, windmills, and factories.
+In addition to hundreds of architectural remains of these plantations, there are at least two-thousand sites where the houses (huts) and graveyards of the enslaved workers exist.